 Is there provision for disabled devotees?

-Yes, the temple availabilities wheel chairs for the physically challenged devotees in order to have a comfortable time in search of blessings.
+Yes, the temple availabilities wheel chairs for the physically challenged in order to have a comfortable time in search of blessings.

 What other information can I find about the temple?